menandmice/micetro_docs/guides/user-manual/ansible_mm_ipprops.rst

 ^^^^^^^

 deleteunspecified:
-  Clear properties that are not explicitly set.
+  Clmicetroperties that are not explicitly set.

 ipaddress:
   (required) The IP address(es) to work on.